-Amazon has a good range of original content – some of the best Amazon Prime series include the award-winning Homecoming and The Marvellous Mrs Maisel.
-The channel is also home to motoring show The Grand Tour – which features Jeremy Clarkson, Richard Hammond and James May, as well as their individual spin-offs such as the popular Clarkson's Farm.
+Some of the best Amazon Prime series include the award-winning Homecoming and The Marvellous Mrs Maisel.
+The channel is home to motoring show The Grand Tour – which features Jeremy Clarkson, Richard Hammond and James May, as well as their individual spin-offs, such as Clarkson's Farm.
 Other Amazon originals include Good Omens (co-produced with the BBC) and Nine Perfect Strangers.

-Like Netflix, Amazon has also shifted some of its focus towards film – check out our list of the best movies on Amazon Prime Video.
+Like Netflix, Amazon has also shifted some of its focus towards film, and these are the best movies on Amazon Prime Video.
 Amazon also bought the rights to several high-profile films during the pandemic, including The Tomorrow War, Without Remorse and Borat Subsequent Moviefilm.

 What non-original content does Amazon Prime Video include?

-Amazon also recently announced a new partnership with film studio Lionsgate.
+Amazon has also partnered with film studio Lionsgate.
 This deal means the streaming service has exclusive first window streaming rights in the UK for films such as The Courier, The Hitman's Wife's Bodyguard, Wrath of Man and The Father.
-As Lionsgate was previously partnered with rival Netflix, this new contract represents a huge coup for Amazon.
+As Lionsgate was previously partnered with rival Netflix, this contract represents a huge coup for Amazon.